stellar-deprecated/docs/guides/concepts/test-net.md

 ## What is the Stellar testnet good for?

 * [Creating test accounts](../get-started/create-account.md) (with funding thanks to Friendbot).
-* Developing applications and explorer tutorials on Stellar without the potential to lose any valuable [assets](../concepts/assets.md).
+* Developing applications and exploring tutorials on Stellar without the potential to lose any valuable [assets](assets.md).
 * Test existing applications against new releases or release candidates of [Stellar Core](https://github.com/stellar/stellar-core/releases) and [Horizon](https://github.com/stellar/go/releases).
 * Perform data analysis on a smaller, non-trivial data set compared to the public network.